instancio/instancio/website/docs/user-guide.md

     <lnum>4</lnum> `pojo2` generated using seed `456` since `withSeed()` has higher precedence.

-### Getting Seed Value
+### Getting the Seed Value

 Sometimes it is necessary to get the seed value that was used to generate the data.
 One such example is for reproducing failed tests.
-If you are using JUnit 5, seed value is reported automatically using the `InstancioExtension` (see [JUnit Jupiter integration](#junit-jupiter-integration)).
+If you are using JUnit 5, the seed value is reported automatically using the `InstancioExtension` (see [JUnit Jupiter integration](#junit-jupiter-integration)).
 If you are using JUnit 4, TestNG, or Instancio standalone, the seed value can be obtained by calling the `asResult()` method of the builder API.
 This returns a `Result` containing the created object and the seed value that was used to populate its values.

 ``` java linenums="1" title="Example of using asResult()"